 Postgraduate master's degree

-$7,000 to $10,000 per year
+$7,000 to $15,000

 *Please note all fee figures are indicative

-2. Where will you live?
-Calculate accommodation costs
+2. Calculate accommodation costs

 3. Cost of your student visa and permit

-4. Living expenses in Canada
+4. Living expenses

 - Communication expenses: As a student from India, you’d be frequently calling your friends and family back home.
 Therefore, always keep a section of your budget for phone bills and data expenses.
 Look for cost-effective calling plans and student discounts in order to stay connected with your loved ones within your monthly budget.You can find a phone plan that suits your needs, however, the average cost is approx. CAD 20 per month.